Praful51/Stock-Price-Trend-Analysis-and-Prediction/README.md

 -  EMA_20 consistently hugging the Close price more tightly than SMA_20, confirming EMA's faster reaction to price movements indicates that it detects the trend shifts earlier.

+**Recommendation:** Active traders and algorithmic trading systems should use EMA as a primary signal for entry and exit decisions.
+Switching from SMA to EMA based signals could help traders enter rallies earlier and exit dips faster, directly improving returns on short term AAPL trades.